 Fines & Costs

-Family members and friends can also purchase pre-paid phone cards for the inmates from the Control Center.
+Family members and friends can also purchase pre-paid phone time for the inmates from the commissary, the lobby Kiosk, or Control Center.
 Pre-paid phone cards from outside this facility are not accepted.

 For emergency situations only,